FLOOD RELIEF DRIVE

 Several members of Sarvahitey, most of them from Assam, personally visit the affected areas in Assam, without concern for their comfortable lives in the metropolitan.

-Through this relief drive, hundreds of Kgs of Rice and Dal, several litres of edible oil, hundreds of Tents which could house thousands of people, Mosquito Nets, Mosquito Repellants, ORS (4 per person), and several hundred T- Shirts have been distributed in Assam to the affected brethren in the north-eastern state.
+Through this relief drive, hundreds of kgs of Rice and Dal, several litres of edible oil, hundreds of Tents which could house thousands of people, Mosquito Nets, Mosquito Repellents, ORS (4 per person), and several hundred T- Shirts have been distributed in Assam in the previous years to the affected brethren in the north-eastern state.

 In 2016, Gahpur was one of the worst affected areas in Assam, and the relief that had been provided in that area was not sufficient for the people.
 So our members along with their friends went from Nagaon to Gahpur through a combination of Road, Boat and on Foot.
 We also had help from the District Collector, Additional District Collector and other members of the administration of the district.
 Among all of the volunteering camps, ours was the largest.

 In 2017, a team from Sarvahitey reached Morigaon District where we were welcomed with open arms, and we distributed food and relief material to hundreds of families in the villages of Mayong.
 Although it was disheartening to see the lack of media coverage of a disaster at such a big scale, Sarvahitey made sure that the newspapers covered the calamity, and brought enough attention in public so as to sensitise them towards helping our brothers in the North-East.

 Every year thereafter we have been annually conducting these Flood Relief Drives as the situation continues to remain the same.
 Every single year Assam is inundated and lives are lost, lakhs are displaced, animals die and property is destroyed.